Trump signs order on police reform, doesn’t mention racism

 Kristina Roth at Amnesty International USA said the order “amounts to a Band-Aid for a bullet wound.”

-But Trump said others want to go too far.
-He framed his plan as an alternative to the “defund the police” movement to fully revamp departments that has emerged from the protests and that he slammed as “radical and dangerous.”
+But Trump said others want to go to far.
+He, framed his plan as an alternative to the “defund the police” movement to fully revamp departments that has emerged from the protests and which he slammed as “radical and dangerous.”

 “Americans know the truth: Without police there is chaos.
 Without law there is anarchy and without safety there is catastrophe,” he said.

-Trump’s audience included police officials and members of Congress and came after he met privately at the White House with the families of people who have been killed in interactions with police.
+Trump’s audience included police officials and members of Congress, and came after he met privately at the White House with the families of men and women who have been killed in interactions with police.

 White House press secretary Kayleigh McEnany told reporters that many tears were shed at the meeting and “the president was devastated.”
 Trump listed the families’ relatives who died and said: “To all the hurting families, I want you to know that all Americans mourn by your side.
 Your loved ones will not have died in vain.”